-Put your mouse cursor on the map and drag your wanted location to the centre.
+Put your finger or mouse cursor on the map and drag your wanted location to the centre.
 The map display will move so that the selected point is in the centre.
 The latitude and longitude of the centre of the map is then shown below the map.

 To refine the accuracy, click on the + or - zoom buttons.
 The scale will magnify so that you can home in accurately on your location.
-Use the street view or satellite photo image radio buttons at the to of the map display.
+Use the street view or satellite photo image radio buttons at the top of the map display.
 The street option provides an overlay of street names.

 The list of geostationary satellites was last updated 26 April 2020.
 A few satellites have high inclination angles and the pointing directions do not apply.
-See my list of satellites which includes inclinastion angles.
+See my list of satellites which includes inclination angles.

 Disclaimer and Safety Warning: